richiq/umongo-async-mongomock/docs/userguide.rst

 .. note:: If no direction prefix is passed, ascending is assumed

-In case of a field defined in a child document, it index is automatically compounded with the ``_cls``
+In case of a field defined in a child document, its index is automatically compounded with ``_cls``

 .. code-block:: python